vrivn3/vrivn3.github.io/README.md

 By following these steps, your resume is successfully uploaded to your GitHub repository.

-### Formatting a Document Using Jekyll (a Static Site Generator)

----
+### Formating the resume with Jekyll; a static site generator

-To format the resume and give it a nice appearance, we will be using **Jekyll**, a static site generator included in GitHub.
-This works by adding a **\_config.yml** file that will contain our desired theme for formatting the resume.
+To implement Andrew Etter's advice,we will be choosing **Jekyll** as your static site generator (SSG).
+We wil be able to customize Jekyll with a theme or adjust its settings according to our preferences.
+Organize our content into pages or sections within Jekyll for clarity.This works by adding a **\_config.yml** file that will contain our desired theme for formatting the resume.

 1. **Creating the Configuration File**: